 In 1868 alterations were made, and it is likely that a helically framed lantern with diagonal framing was installed at this time.
-Records in 1895 and 1902 describe the light as having a triple occulting light every 30 seconds, also showing red and green sectors, visible from 11 miles.
+In 1895 and 1902 the light was recorded as having a triple occulting light every 30 seconds, also showing red and green sectors, visible from 11 miles.

-A new lantern was added in Christmas 1997 after much research by the owners, and funding contributions from CADW, Newport Borough Council and the Welsh Tourist Board.
+A new lantern was added in December 1997 after much research by the owners.
+CADW, Newport Borough Council and the Welsh Tourist Board assisted with funding contributions.
 On 1st December 2005 the owner installed and re-lit a new modern light, although this is not recognised as a navigation aid.

-West Usk is located quite close to Tredegar House.
-In the 17th century, the pirate Captain Morgan was believed to have built a tunnel between the House and the site where the lighthouse is located, and contraband stored within.
+West Usk is located near Tredegar House.
+In the 17th century, the pirate Captain Morgan was believed to have built a tunnel between the House and the site where the lighthouse is located.
+He is said to have stored contraband within the tunnel.
 In the lighthouse plans, the foundations were found to be as deep as the tower is high, but there was no evidence of tunnels.

 The lighthouse offers accommodation in the Lightkeeper’s Watch and is also a wedding venue.